 Life Membership at CAMRT represents the highest form of recognition by one’s peers and is designed to honour a member of the CAMRT with distinguished service to the Association.
 A Life Member is an individual who has supported their profession and professional association at the provincial, national and international levels throughout their career, and whose leadership has served to motivate others to become involved in professional activities.

 Welch Memorial Lecture

-The Welch Memorial Lecture was established in 1951 to honour Mr. Herbert M. Welch, one of the pioneer members of the association.
-To be chosen to deliver this lecture is considered an honour, which is bestowed upon a member of the CAMRT who has made an outstanding contribution to the profession at a national level.
-The recipient must have influenced the growth of the profession in clinical practice, education, research, and/or administration.
+To be chosen to deliver the Welch Memorial Lecture is considered an honour bestowed upon a CAMRT member who has made an outstanding contribution to the profession at a national level, and has influenced the growth of the profession in clinical practice, education, research and/or administration.

 Steward of the Profession Award

 Megan Brydon, RTNM, was presented with the Steward of the Profession Award honouring a CAMRT member who has advocated for and worked to advance the profession at both the national and provincial levels.
 The award recognizes those who have made significant contributions as a volunteer, led others to become involved, and then supported them with mentorship, advocated on behalf of the profession and patients, and supported efforts to raise the standards of the profession.

 Megan does all those things and more.
 From student organizer and co-founder of the Students Association of Health Sciences (SAHS) at Dalhousie University, she has gone on to take numerous roles at both her provincial association (the NSAMRT) and the CAMRT.
 She has been a member of the executive of the NSAMRT for the past decade and its president for the past 5 years.